rimedelis/os-setups/ubuntu-24-clean-install.md

 gsettings set org.gnome.desktop.interface color-scheme 'prefer-dark'
 ```

+## **Restart the computer for changes to apply: `sudo reboot now`**

-## 12. Enable Enchanced Tilling
+## 9. Enable Enhanced Tilling

-Under "Ubuntu Desktop", check if "Enchanced Tilling" is enabled.
+Under "Ubuntu Desktop", check if "Enhanced Tilling" is enabled.

-## 13. Opt out of data collection in Ubuntu
+## 10. Opt out of data collection

 Under "Privacy", go to "Diagnostics" and set "Problem Reporting" to "Never".

-## **Restart the computer for changes to apply: `sudo reboot now`**
+## 11. Change Software & Updates settings

+Use the Super Key to open the Activities overview and search for "Software & Updates":

+- Under "Ubuntu Software", check if enabled: "Main", "Universe", "Restricted" and "Multiverse" repositories.

+- Under "Updates", set "When there are other updates" to "Display immediately".

+- Under "Additional Drivers", check if updates are available.

+## 12. Update firmware via the Firmware Updater app

+## Tip: execute ubuntu-2.sh to automate steps 13 to 15

-## 14. Packages to install
+## 13. Packages to install

 - In recent versions of Ubuntu, the Snap package manager (snapd) is preinstalled by default -- it's the new App Center (orange icon), featuring only Debian and Snap apps from the Snapcraft store.
 As a rule, prefer snaps whenever available.